SkylineCommunications/dataminer-docs-connectors/connector/doc/Amagi_CLOUDPORT_Playout_Service_Manager.md

 - **IP port**: The IP port of the destination (default: *443*).
 - **Device address**: The bus address of the device.
 If the proxy server has to be bypassed, specify *BypassProxy*.

+### Initialization

+On the **Security** page, you will need to configure a token obtained from the GUI or vendor.
+This will be used for all the requests sent by the connector.

 ### Web Interface

 The web interface is only accessible when the client machine has network access to the product.

 ## How to use

-You can find all the information you need to monitor the HTTP connection, Feeds on Air and Headends in the General page.
+On the **General** page, you can find all the information you need to monitor the HTTP connection, the on-air feeds, and the headends.